MarkStringerComedy/MarkStringerComedy.github.io/index.md

 [Comedy Calendar](calendar.md)

 **This a record of my attempt to perform 50 open mic comedy gigs in 2019.
 I also want to write 180 jokes (3 jokes a minute? hey! that's a one hour show).
 I want to laugh a lot - and who knows?
 Maybe make somebody else laugh as well.**
+### Friday 29th March
+I've taken a week off from comedy (doing it anyway) but that also seems to have resulted in taking time off from writing jokes.

+No. Bueno.

+So where are some joke fragments.
+These really are candidates for the "weak joke hospital" but I'm still going to write them down.

+### Weak Joke Hospital

+Bury your hopes and dreams under the patio - with all the relatives you didn't like.

+Sweat shirts?
+No other kind of clothing gets named after bodily effluvia.
+Cum pants?
+Shit socks?
+Sputum miniskirts.

+### Friday 22nd March

+### Bringer No. 14 Rising Stars, King and Queen Fitzrovia

+It was a good night without anybody really doing badly.
+It was a competition and I was really surprised by who won, it wasn't who I thought was the best act of the night, by a long way.

+### Thursday 21st March

+### Gig No. 21 - The Cavendish Arms Stockwell

+Very good and enjoyable gig.
+I did all the "Jesus" material and it went down pretty well.
+As I came off of the stage I got the "again, agains."

 ### Wednesday 20th March